 - When drafting a power of attorney, it is imperative you make certain your interests are protected.
 Having a skilled elder law attorney guide you through the process is the best way to ensure your durable power of attorney is being drafted correctly.

 Attorney Paula Smith Can Guide You

-For years, Massachusetts Elder Law Attorney, Paula A. Smith, has been representing individuals across Worcester and helping draft power of attorney forms.
+For years, Worcester Elder Law attorney, Paula A. Smith, has represented individuals across Worcester and helped draft power of attorney forms.
 She works closely with her clients, listens carefully to their concerns, and creates the power of attorney form that precisely reflects her clients’ needs and intentions.

 The cost for drawing up a power of attorney depends on how much time it takes to fully examine and take into consideration all aspects of the client’s particular situation.
 Paula Smith always provides complimentary consultations and estimates for these services.